G-S9N6DX06CF

 Gestation, birth and, protecting the babies from danger

 Males track down a female in heat from the smell of her urine.
-Their first approaches are aggressively rebuffed by the female.
+The female aggressively rebuffs their first approaches.

 They also scratch up small mounds of loose soil and urinate or defecate on top of them.